Frequently Asked Questions

 Which barong should I buy?

-Piña barongs are considered more formal.
-So, if you are the groom in a wedding, it is preferable to wear a piña barong, much like it is preferable for a groom to wear a tuxedo under US wedding custom.
-There will be blog posts on barong etiquette and tips.
+Piña barongs are considered more formal than jusi.
+So, if you are the groom in a wedding, it is preferable to wear a piña barong, much like it is preferable for a groom to wear a tuxedo (as opposed to a regular suit) under U.S. wedding custom.
+There will be posts on barong etiquette and tips.

-These barongs can also be dressed down for a more casual look, like many of the pictures show on our website.
+All of our barongs can also be dressed down for a more casual look, like many of the pictures shown on our website.
 It is really a matter of personal choice which type of barong you buy.
 Women wearing women's fit barongs really have less restrictions over how they can wear barongs.
 See next question and answer below.